riot-framework/streams.g8/src/main/g8/README.md

 ### Project Set-Up
 **IntelliJ IDEA:** This is probably the easiest IDE to set up for SBT projects, as it has had [SBT support] for a while now.
 Lucky you :)
 $if(generate_eclipse_project_files.truthy)$
+Run configurations have been generated for you: To start your application, connect your raspberry pi to your development machine, then from the "Run" menu, select "Run..." and "Run on Raspberry Pi".
+$endif$

+$if(generate_eclipse_project_files.truthy)$
 **Eclipse:** To generate an Eclipse configuration file, run the following in this project's root directory: